davidantonasensio/Events-CRM-BackEnd/README.md

 # Microposts

-- Events CRM Back-End APP to control customers in the Event business, oriented specially on the wedding industry
+- Events CRM Back-End RESTful App to control customers in the Event business, oriented specially on the wedding industry
 - Back-End developed with Node.js

+## Comming soon
+- Split controllers
+- Docker container with this node App + MongoDB container

 ## Quick Start